claudiob/StateOfPiracy/README.md

 * Cut-and-paste generate content that can be cleaned with regext 2 substitution: ^[0-9#]+(.*)$,  and #(.*) with nil;
 * Content can be sorted and de-duplicated;

-While Automated retrival of the contentent can be (supposedly) achieved via API (as well as XLS download in more-costly memberships), in this preliminary version data will be manually fetched and stored as CSV at the beginning of the process.
+While Automated retrival of the content can be (supposedly) achieved via API (as well as XLS download in more-costly memberships), in this preliminary version data will be manually fetched and stored as CSV at the beginning of the process.

 Deliverables of this step are: